UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Peak, Off-Peak, and Super Off-Peak Hours

 To successfully navigate a TOU plan and optimize your budget, you need to understand how the utility company divides a standard 24-hour day.
-While exact timeframes and pricing multiples vary by provider, here is how the primary pricing tiers typically break down:
+While exact timeframes vary by provider, here is how the primary pricing tiers typically break down:

-• Peak Hours: These occur during peak energy demand times, usually the late afternoon to early evening on weekdays (e.g., 4 p.m. to 9 p.m.).
-Because everyone is arriving home, turning on the air conditioning, and cooking dinner, the grid is stressed.
+• Peak Hours: Typically from 4 p.m. to 9 p.m. on weekdays.
+Because everyone is arriving home, cranking the air conditioning, and cooking dinner, the grid is stressed.
 Consequently, electricity rates are at their absolute highest.

-• Off-Peak Hours: This is the middle ground for electricity usage, generally covering daytime hours before the afternoon rush or late evening hours before bedtime.
-Rates during off-peak electricity hours are moderate and highly affordable.
+• Off-Peak Hours: Covering daytime hours before the afternoon rush or late evening hours.
+Rates during these windows are moderate and highly affordable.

-• Super Off-Peak Hours: Typically occurring overnight (e.g., 11 p.m. to 6 a.m.), this is when the grid experiences the least amount of strain.
-Providers heavily discount super off-peak electricity during this window, making it the cheapest time to consume power.
+• Super Off-Peak Hours: Usually occurring overnight (e.g., 11 p.m. to 6 a.m.), this is when the grid experiences the least strain.
+Providers heavily discount electricity here, making it the cheapest time to consume power.

-While standard TOU plans follow a predictable daily schedule, some providers introduce an extreme variable known as Critical Peak Pricing (CPP).
+While standard TOU schedules are highly predictable, some providers use a drastic variable known as Critical Peak Pricing (CPP).
 This is an event-driven surge rate triggered by grid emergencies, such as a severe summer heatwave or an unexpected winter freeze.

 Why Utility Companies Use Time-of-Use Pricing